 505, a server error

-There are more error codes, these are the main ones to look at.
+There are more error codes but, these are the main ones to look for.
 These codes should be checked regularly for each webpage on your site to make sure they stay accurate.

 How do I know if there are indexing problems?

 Listed below are two programs that could help you find indexing problems.